Himanshuranjan30/SNS-AWS-javascipt/README.md

 # SNS Implementation:

-My Access Key havent been generated yet.Uploaded the skeleton,will update in the future.
+My Access Key hasn't been generated yet.
+Uploaded the skeleton,will update in the future.